| | Other VolunteersHere are some of the other volunteers who work hard to

 Outside, The New York Times, and The London Sunday Timesamong

+other national and international publications.
 Originally from a Colorado cattle ranch, Peter is a graduate from

 Dartmouth College who currently resides in the San Francisco area. |